hu-macsy/lama_old/scai/solver/doc/SolverList.rst

 * SimpleAMG

 NOTE: SCAI solver does not support a full AMG.
 We prepare an interface to |SAMG| - another (commercial) Fraunhofer SCAI library.
-Please contact us via lama[at]scai.fraunhofer.de if you are interested.
+Please contact us via lama[at]scai.fraunhofer.de if you are interested in using SCAI solver with SAMG.

 .. |SAMG| raw:: html